As a massage therapist, you know a massage is more than just “a little pressure here, a little kneading there.”

 For your clients, it’s an experience.

-Part of that experience is the massage room itself, which requires great light and soothing scents and sounds.
+Part of that experience is the design of the massage room itself, which requires great light and soothing scents and sounds.
 (Check out our go-to massage playlist here.)

-But when you’re looking to design your room, it’s not easy to balance all the tools and setup you need with the tranquil, relaxing feeling your clients expect.
+But when you’re looking to design your massage therapy room, it’s not easy to balance all the tools and setup you need with the tranquil, relaxing feeling your clients expect.

-In this guide, we’ll show you how with a little creativity and attention to detail you can create a massage room your clients will want to return to again and again!
+Covering everything from larger massage room inspiration to small spa treatment room ideas, we’ll show you how with a little creativity and attention to detail you can create a space your clients will want to return to again and again!

 - Start with the Basics